esitarz/docs-1/content/platform-guides/getting-started/introduction-to-ordercloud.md

 establishes a relationship with the buyer long before the first order is ever placed.
 Product catalogs and pricing specific to that buyer are pre-agreed upon.
-Users, shipping addresses, cost centers, payment methods, and other âthingsâ within the organization are generally configured ahead of time.
+Users, shipping addresses, cost centers, payment methods, and other 'things' within the organization are generally configured ahead of time.

 OrderCloud.io provides rich support for modeling a typical B2B buyer organization.
 Products can be created once and made available for purchase to